cedadev/cis/doc/data_products.rst

 Writing
 =======

 When creating files from a CIS command, CIS uses the NetCDF 4 classic format.
-Ungridded output files are always prefixed with ``cis-``, and both ungridded and gridded output are always suffixed with ``.nc``.
+Output files are always suffixed with ``.nc``.

 .. _data-products-reading: